-Kristian Lum and William Isaac, of the Human Rights Data Analysis Group, recently published an article detailing bias in predictive policing.
+Kristian Lum and William Isaac, of the Human Rights Data Analysis Group, published an article detailing bias in predictive policing.
 They note that because predictive policing tools rely on historical data, predictive policing should be understood as predicting where police are likely to make arrests and not necessarily where crime is happening.
 As noted by Lum and Isaac, as well as by O’Neil, if nuisance crimes like vagrancy are added to these models this further complicates matters and there is an over policing of poor communities, more arrests, and you have a feedback loop of injustice.
 Lum and Isaac used a range of data sources to produce an estimate of illicit drug use from non-criminal justice, population based data sources which they then compared to police records.
-They found that while drug arrests tend to happen in non-white low income communities, drug crimes are more evenly distributed across the community.
-Using one of the most popular predictive policing tools, they find that the tool targets black people twice as much as whites even though their data on drug use shows that drug use is roughly equivalent across racial classifications.
+They found that while drug arrests tend to happen in areas with more BIPOC and low income communities, drug use is fairly evenly distributed across all communities.
+Using one of the most popular predictive policing tools, they find that the tool targets Black people twice as much as whites even though their data on drug use shows that drug use is roughly equivalent across racial classifications.
 Similarly they find that low income households are targeted by police at much higher rates than higher income households.

 O’Neil describes how crime prediction software, as used by the police in Pennsylvania leads to a biased feedback loop.
 In this case the police include nuisance crimes, such as vagrancy, in their prediction model.
 The inclusion of nuisance crimes, or so-called antisocial behaviour, in a model that predicts where future crimes will occur distorts the analysis and ‘creates a pernicious feedback loop’ by drawing more police into the areas where there is likely to be vagrancy.
 This leads to more punishment and recorded crimes in these areas, poor areas where there is likely to be vagrancy.
 O’Neil draws attention to specific examples of problems: Pennsylvania police use of PredPol, the NYCPD use of CompStat and the Philadelphia police use of Hunchlab.